PhilippLinden/PhilippLinden/README.md

 My name is Philipp Linden and I completed my PhD in Social Sciences in early 2023.
 Currently I am a researcher at the Fulda University of Applied Science (Germany) in the research project [Parenthealth: On the effects of parenthood on health behaviour](https://parenthealth.github.io/).
 My research focuses on comparative welfare and health systems research, sociology and demography of health, disease and burden of disease.
 I rely mostly on quantitative research methods and data for my empirical analyses.

 While I've focused on [Stata](https://www.stata.com/) so far, I'm now starting to get familiar with [R](https://www.r-project.org/), Tableau and linking them to [GitHub](https://github.com/).
-Outside of my research, I keep busy with my two _"little"_ dogs and nerdy things like (board) gaming, comics and reading fiction.
+Outside of my research, I keep busy with my in fact little daughter, two _"little"_ dogs and nerdy things like (board) gaming, comics and reading fiction.

 <!--
 **PhilippLinden/PhilippLinden** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.